francoiskroll/FramebyFrame/README.md

 ### v0.8.0
 * Option to give an LME report to ggFingerprint (setting `lmePath`) so it adds p-value asterisks on top of the fingerprint plot.
 See DOCUMENTATION.
 I have not extensively tested this feature yet, please check manually for a few parameters that the asterisks match what you read in the the LME report.
 Please let me know if you find anything odd.
 * ggFingerprint: new settings `dotSize` to control the size of the point ± SEM range; `lineSize` to control the thickness of the lines; `asteriskSize` to control the size of the LME asterisks.

+### v0.9.0
+Better definition of parameter **activitySunsetStartle**.
+It now looks for the maximum Δ px from a bit before the light/woi transition up to a bit after (currently −1 min up to +1 min).
+Solves a concern which was that we might miss the real startle response if the light transition was not perfectly accurate.